 CFM & MPH

-Neither the Stihl BR 200 nor the Stihl BR 350 has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+• Both the Stihl BR 200 and the Stihl BR 350 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR